sarvar-coder/MyLocation/Chapters/steps.md

 • Add a HUD: How to add a HUD (Heads Up Display) to your app to provide a quick, animated status update.

 • Handle the navigation: How to continue the navigation flow after displaying the HUD.

+# Chapter 27: Saving Locations

+• Core Data overview: A brief overview of what Core Data is and how it works.

+• Add Core Data: Add the Core Data framework to the app and use it.

+• The data store: Initializing the data store used by Core Data.

+• Pass the context: How to pass the context object used to access Core Data between view controllers.

+• Browse the data: Looking through the saved data.

+• Save the locations: Saving entered location information using Core Data.

+• Handle Core Data errors: Handling Core Data errors when there’s an issue with saving.